equinor/appsec/docs/security-champion/stories/index.md

 # Stories 🏆

-We want to highlight stories from our teams to promote learning and sharing culture in the context of security.
+We want to highlight stories from our teams, to promote both learning and sharing culture, in the context of security.
 What _is_ a story?
 Below are a few examples:
-- Something that went wrong in a project, how it was fixed and lesson learned
+- Something that went wrong in a project, how it was fixed and lessons learned
 - New feature added to improve security
 - New routines or ceremonies that has helped the team